MohitS69/MohitNishad/README.md

 ## Hi there 👋
 # 💫 About Me:
-Hello I am Mohit Nishad a Fullstack( Golang / MERN ) developer based in India
+Hello I am Mohit Nishad a Fullstack(Golang/Mern) developer based in india

 ## 🌐 Socials: